How to design a peninsula kitchen

 - To define a room: A peninsula can act as a half-wall between the kitchen area and the rest of the house in an open plan room, helping to define zones without completely separating them.

-- For a place to eat: By leaving an overhang on one side of the peninsula, you can position stools to create a breakfast bar-style dining area.
+- For a place to eat: By leaving an overhang on one side of the kitchen peninsula, you can position stools to create a breakfast bar-style kitchen diner area.

 - To create an L-shaped kitchen surface: Depending on your existing layout, you can add a peninsula to a single walled kitchen to give it the worktop layout of an L-shape kitchen.